icinganalysis/icinganalysis.github.io/content/Porter Perkins.md

 Date: 2023-12-14 12:00
 Category: NACA
 status: draft
-tags: Porter Perkins, propellers, instruments, meteorology, airships, flight safety
+tags: Porter Perkins, propellers, instruments, meteorology, airships, ice shapes, ice protection, flight safety

 ### _"As the demand for all-weather protection on aircraft for unimpaired and continuous commercial and military service developed, the detrimental effects of ... icing on airplane performance became increasingly important"_ (1948)
 [^1]